 - if N1QL service is running, we use Couchbase nodejs SDK and a combination of INFER when available (Enterprise 4.5 and above) and N1QL queries, plus:

-- v5.x: we use role-based access control
+- v5.x and above: we use role-based access control

 - v4.x: we use read-only credentials combined with bucket name/password if any